I saw yet another video today showing a family with young children using essential oils.

 If you do decide to diffuse essential oils not safe for children, be sure it is in a room your children are not currently in.
 After diffusing, give the room an hour to air out before letting kids in.
 To accelerate the process, you can open a window for about 15 minutes before letting your children back in the room (the objective is to eliminate all aroma of the essential oil).
 Using a fan along with a window might eliminate the aroma in only 5-10 minutes.

 Using essential oils not recommended for children topically is also OK, as long as you follow these guidelines:

 - When applying topically under clothing, give yourself 15-30 minutes before getting close to your children.
 This should give the essential oil enough time to evaporate so the aroma is virtually undetected when you are around your children.

-Yes, you can clean with essential oils not safe for kids.
-Just be sure they are in a different room when you are spritzing your counter or wiping things down – then give the essential oils a few minutes to evaporate before your kids return to the room.
+Oh, and what about cleaning with essential oils?
+Yes, you can clean with essential oils not safe for kids, just be sure they are in a different room when you are spritzing your counter or wiping things down.
+Give the essential oils a few minutes to evaporate before your kids return to the room.
 If your kids are near you, in the same room, or helping you clean, be sure to use essential oils safe for children to be around.

 Please do your own research before using essential oils as presented by marketers who have a business to sell products.
 Our children rely on us to look out for their best interest.
 Let's not let them down.

 I'd love for you to let me help you learn to use essential oils safely by accessing our safety files and profiles in our library: UEOSlibrary.com.